staratlasmeta/star-atlas-decoders/docs/patch-development-workflow.md

 > - `sage-starbased-03-custom-deserialize.patch` (applied third)
 >
 > Patches are applied alphabetically, so the numbering ensures correct order.

+> **⚠️ CRITICAL: Creating Sequential Patches**
+> When creating a new patch that builds on existing patches, you MUST commit the applied patches first:
+> ```bash
+> # After applying patches 01 and 02
+> cd dist/sage-starbased
+> git add -A
+> git commit -m "Apply existing patches"
+>
+> # NOW make your new changes
+> # Edit files...
+>
+> # Create patch 03 (will only include new changes)
+> cd ../..
+> just create-patch-sage-starbased 03-my-new-feature
+> ```
+> If you don't commit first, the new patch will include ALL changes from previous patches!

 ### 5. Publish to Workspace
 ```bash